-Safeguarding is pivotal to what we do and fundamental to our success in providing first class teaching and support to all individuals through Acti-Fit’s services to children.
+Safeguarding1 is pivotal to what we do and fundamental to our success in providing first class teaching and support to all individuals through our holiday clubs, before and after school activities.

 Acti-Fit is strongly committed to practices that protect children, young people and adults at risk from abuse, neglect, significant harm or radicalisation

-The purpose of this policy is to set out Acti-Fit’s approach to safeguarding children.
-It applies to everyone working for Acti-Fit or acting on their behalf and provides the framework to help us safeguard our key stakeholders with commitment and confidence.
+The purpose of this policy is to set out Acti-Fit’s approach to safeguarding children2.
+It applies to everyone working for Acti-Fit acting on their behalf and provides the framework to help us safeguard our key stakeholders with commitment and confidence.

-Acti-Fit is committed to working with existing local safeguarding partners, health and social care partnerships, police, and the Channel Programme to ensure the safeguarding of its students.
+Acti-Fit is committed to working with existing local safeguarding partners, health and social care partnerships, police, and the Channel Programme to ensure the safeguarding of children in our care.